Roeiazran/OOP/exercise2/README.md

 --------------------

-The firth programm will n balls halve of then will travel inside a frame and the other halve outside the frame without exiting of entering the frames.
+The fourth program creates n balls in such a way that half of then will travel inside a frame and the other half will travel outside it, all that while staying out of eac other frames.

-to run the programm (from the root folder):
+to run the program (from the root folder):
 > javac -cp biuoop-1.4.jar:src src/MultipleFramesBouncingBallsAnimation.java -d bin

 > java -cp biuoop-1.4.jar:bin MultipleFramesBouncingBallsAnimation s1 s2 ... sn